Mímir Kristjánsson: Local politics

+Party politics

+In April 2024, both he and his partner Sofie Marhaug announced their candidacies for deputy leader of their party at the extraordinary convention to be held in May.
+The party's electoral committee ultimately opted to suggest Marhaug as deputy leader ahead of the party convention, with Marie Sneve Martinussen as leader.

 Parliament

 Kristjánsson was elected to the Storting in the 2021 election.

 In March 2022, he stated that it was the right thing to do for Minister of Labour Hadia Tajik to resign.